nerrad/wordpress-ansible-playbook/roles/gitdeploy/README.md

 This role does the following on the server:

 - Checks if the server already has a `post-update` hook setup in the defined hub directory being setup.
 If it does, then most of the following steps will be skipped.
-- If it doesn't already exist, the defined name for the `hub` directory is created and a bare git repository initialized in it.
+- If it doesn't already exist, the defined name for the `git_deploy.hubdirectory` is created and a bare git repository initialized in it.
-- If it doesn't already exist, a post-update file (and contents) will be created in `~/{hub}/hooks/`.
+- If it doesn't already exist, a post-update file (and contents) will be created in `~/{git_deploy.hubdirectory}/hooks/`.
 - This step is the only step that runs regardless of whether the `post-update` hook already exists, it will add to the `post_update` file a new partial script for the web site being setup.
 This is so you can add additional site's to the post-update script via ansible subsequently to initial setup.
 - If `post-update` was newly created, then the `wp-content` folder for the linked web site is deleted, and recreated (empty).
 Then the new 'hub' is setup as a git remote within the `wp-content` folder.